-My old ’69 Ford crept up the steep, long incline like a steady chug-a-chug train, 30 mph.
-An exquisite, “Ahhh….” came from my lips expressing both the gallant work my little blue truck made, and at the view presented as I crested the top.
+My old 69′ Ford crept up the steep long incline like a steady chug a chug train, 30 mph.
+An exquisite Ahhh came oozing from my lips expressing both the gallant work my little blue truck made but also at the view presented as I crested the top.

 Eastern Oregon from Pendleton to Prineville is big and windy and open.
 It pitches up and over giant rolling hills now brown from a dry summer.
-The roller-coaster road–newly paved, dark, smooth, and shoulder-less.
-“Keep to the middle if you can,” I say to myself, with reservation at the drop off.
+The roller-coaster road, newly paved, dark, smooth, shoulder less.
+“Keep to the middle if you can,” I say to myself with reservation at the drop off.

-Yet, beautiful as it is, it simply does not compare to the long, slow climb on horseback–or most often on foot, as I lead the horses uphill, giving them a much needed break.
-A hill like that, I thought, would have taken us at least 45 minutes to complete on horseback.
-With a truck and trailer 10 minutes max.
+Yet, beautiful as it is, it simply does not compare to the long slow climb on horseback or most often on foot as I lead the horses up giving them a much needed break.
+A hill like that I thought would have taken us at least 45 min to complete on horseback.
+With a truck and trailer 10 min. max.

-Time, lots of time.
-That’s what equestrian travel takes, and in that time the smallest details can be absorbed.
-Smells are shoved up your nose–nearby cattle, exhaust fumes from cars and trucks, the horses’ sweat, and road kill.
-I hear the steady sound of hoof beats, or a red tail hawk shrieks over head at the intruders down below.
-Maybe I am startled and jump because a rattlesnake shakes out a warning or a darting rabbit rushes by–both coming out of no where.
+Time, lots of time that’s what equestrian travel takes and in that time the smallest details can be acquired.
+Smells are shoved up your nose – nearby cattle, exhaust fumes from cars and trucks, the horses sweat, road kill.
+I hear the steady sound of hoof beats or a red tail hawk shriek over head at the intruder down below.
+Maybe I am startled and jump because a rattlesnake shakes out a warning or a darting rabbit rushes by, both coming out of no where.
 The wind steals my hat, I tighten my stampede braid.
-The horses breath on my arm, my heart beats heavy in my chest, and I lean a bit forward, plodding one foot after the other.
+The horses breath on my arm, my heart beats heavy in my chest and I lean a bit forward plodding one foot after another.
 All of this is lost in truck travel, even at the speed of 30 mph.
-All passes by much too quickly.
+All passes by much to quickly.
 So much can happen as I slowly but steadily climb to the top of yet another momentous hill on horseback.

-But it’s not a huge jump from Fjord to Ford.
-They have many similarities when I think about it.
-Both are legendary, tough, and built for the long haul.
-But, so much will be missed as I roll along on smooth, paved surface–however necessary if I am to make my appointed times for slideshow presentations and book signings.
+But it’s not a huge jump from Fjord to Ford they have many similarities when I think about it.
+Both or legendary, tough and built for the long haul.
+But so much will be missed as I roll along on smooth, paved surface – however necessary if I am to make my appointed times for slide-show presentations and book-signings.
 So it goes.

 If you take the “j” out of Fjord you get Ford.
-My 1969 baby blue Ford has a rebuilt engine, front end, new brakes, bearings, seals, battery, and tires–there’s more, I just can’t remember what all the mechanics back home did to the truck.
-Thank you Wayne Bozarth, his son Tim, and apprentice Jamie, from Eureka Auto for bringing the truck up to traveling speed.
-Like a champ, running like a champ, gentlemen!
+My 1969 baby blue Ford has a rebuilt engine, front end, new brakes, bearings, seals, battery, tires, there’s more I just can’t remember what all the mechanics back home did to the truck.
+Thank you Wayne Bozarth, his son Tim and apprentice Jamie, from Eureka Auto for bringing the truck up to traveling speed.
+Like a champ, running like a champ gentlemen!

-It’s easy to romanticize old trucks, like equestrian long riding.
-But really, truth be told–the new trucks are quieter, faster, have more power, get better gas mileage, pollute less, and are far, far easier to drive.
-The only thing “not” better is the price of a new truck.
-I think Bill paid something like $7,000 for the ’69 Ford, new.
+It’s easy to romanticize, like equestrian long riding.
+But really, truth be told – the new trucks are quieter, faster, have more power, get better gas mileage, pollute less and are far, far easier to drive.
+The only thing not better is the price of a new truck.
+I think Bill paid something like $7000.00 for the 69′ Ford, new.

-The weather is warmer heading south, as I leave Pendleton, Oregon behind.
-Sunsets linger in shades of orange, pink, and red–something I miss deeply at my Montana cabin where the sun rises and sets behind mountains, hiding the colors of sunrise and sunset.
+Weather is warmer here as I leave Pendleton, Oregon behind.
+Sunsets linger in shades of orange, pink and reds something I miss deeply at my Montana cabin where the sun sets behind mountains hiding the colors of sunrise and sunset.
 I feel like I’m climbing up and over the backs of giant brown dinosaurs.
 I forget how big this part of our country is, how “cowboy” it is.

-I had once thought, “Oh, this is really just another long ride–a little different, true.
-My horses travel in a horse trailer pulled by a ’69 baby blue Ford pickup.”
-But it’s not–it’s not at all like long riding.
-I am pulled in a dozen different directions at once–distracted by truck, traffic, and speed!
+I had once thought “Oh this is really just another long ride, a little different, true.
+My horses travel in a horse-trailer pulled by a 69 baby blue Ford pickup.
+But its not, its not at all like long riding.
+I am pulled in a dozen different directions at once, distracted by truck, by traffic and speed!
 Long riding is methodical, slow, deliberate.
 My hands are on horses, not machinery.

-The Lady Long Rider’s Book Tour schedule and full story about the truck is on her website (truck story, is under current page, scroll down you’ll find it). www.endeofthetrail.com & www.farcountrypress.com
+The Lady Long Rider’s Book Tour schedule and full story about the truck is on her website (truck story, is under current page, scroll down you’ll find it) http://www.endeofthetrail.com & http://www.farcountrypress.com